technicat/learngodot/chapter3/README.md

 ## Create a Scene

-If you hit the Play button now, the editor will say you first need to select a scene.
 In just about all game engines, or at least 3D game engines, a game is composed of one or more levels or scenes (CryEngine and Unreal use the term level, Unity and Godo use scene).
 The term level is probably more recognizable to game players, but I think scene is a good analogy with movies.
 Maybe set is an even better analogy, as a scene is the arrangement of game assets (sometimes called props, to take the movie analogy further).

 Godot is no exception -- a Godot project consists of one or more scenes, and each scene is made up of a [hierarchy of nodes](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scenes_and_nodes.html), each node representing a position/rotation/scale with respect to its parent node.